-Answer: Android SDK (Software Development tool) is a tool used by the Android developers to create an application for the android platform, basically, it is used to emulate an Android environment.
-This is a very handy tool you can test how would your application run on Android mobile devices.
+Answer: Android SDK (Software Development Kit) is a suite of development tools to create applications for the Android platform.
+It is now known as Android Studio.
+Basically, it is used to emulate an Android environment.
+This is a very handy tool to develop and test how your Android application will run on Android devices.

 - Resource Externalization

 Question No. 6: Give some advantages of Android.

 Answer: There are several advantages of using Android, some of the best among which are: